- To fix the Xbox controller issues on Android, simply restart your controller.

 - Launch the Xbox Accessories app.

-- Connect your Xbox One S controller to your PC by using a USB cable or the Xbox Wireless Adapter for Windows.
+- Connect your Xbox controller to your PC by using a USB cable or the Xbox Wireless Adapter for Windows.

 - You’ll see the message Update Required if an update is available.
 Simply install the update.